aloretocornidez/571-fundamentals-information-network-security/homework-assignments/homework-1/homework-1.md

-We use the sentence given to us by the textbook to populate the next letter in the alphabet with the unique characters as we come across them in the given sentnce.
+We use the sentence given to us by the textbook to populate the next letter in the alphabet with the unique characters as we come across them in the given sentence.

 ```

 Cipher Alphabet:    thesnowlayickpdfrvbg
 Plaintext Alphabet: abcdefghiklmnopqrstu
 ```

 Applying the substitution to the letters in the message we get the following:

 ```
 cipher:    SIDKHKDM AF HCRKIABIE SHIMC KD LFEAILA
-plaintext: dlpnbnpm iq bmrnlitlc dblmm np hqcilhi
+plaintext: basilisk to leviathan blake is contact
 ```

 ```

 ```

 ### Part B

 How secure is it?

+Since it is a simple substitution cipher, it is not very secure.

 ### Part C